rheasukthanker/Computational_Statistics_ETH/README.md

 # Computational_Statistics_ETH

-Solutions to exercises of the Computer Statistics course at ETH Zurich
+This repo mainly contains solutions to exercises to the Computer Statistics course at ETH Zurich.
+Some R codes to illustrate concepts in computational statistics better are also presented